 The founders of Women in Informal Employment Globalizing and Organizing WIEGO believe that reducing poverty and inequality is not possible without raising the earnings and lowering the risks of those who work in the informal economy.

-WIEGO held a research on the Impact of the Global Economic Crisis on the Working Poor with the focus on the state of HBWs.
-The research was planned to compare the economic impact of the crisis on HBWs during last six months i.e. from January to June 2009.
-Home-Net Pakistan was assigned to undertake an exercise to examine the impact of global economic crisis on home-based women workers through a formal survey consisting on Focus Group Discussion followed by interviews with identified women workers.
+WIEGO held research on the Impact of the Global Economic Crisis on the Working Poor with the focus on the state of HBWs.
+The research was planned to compare the economic impact of the crisis on HBWs during the last six months i.e. from January to June 2009.
+Home-Net Pakistan was assigned to undertake an exercise to examine the impact of the global economic crisis on home-based women workers through a formal survey consisting on Focus Group Discussion followed by interviews with identified women workers.

 Objects of the Study

 It is important to hold an interactive dialogue with the home-based workers directly through holding Focus Group Discussion and Interviews etc to analyze and measure the changes emerged after global economic crisis, January 2009 onward.
 WIEGO offered a project to HomeNet Pakistan to undertake in a series of three activities with the home-based women workers.

 After a successful survey on HBWs at Kasur, HomeNet Pakistan was requested to conduct a similar study with the women stitching footballs in Sialkot.
 It was noticed that the women were from the age group of 10-70 mostly illiterate and married.
 The family size was between 6-12 members.
 Their working hours are 8-12 hours a day, mostly seven days a week.
 Their average weekly income is between Rs.1000-2000.